 Council is responsible for establishing broad planning policy through the adoption of intermunicipal development plans, municipal development plans, area structure plans, area redevelopment plans and the land use bylaw and other non-statutory plans and policies as appropriate.

 Different challenges will arise at each level of plan development.
 When dealing with intermunicipal development plans, challenges arise from a different understandings and expectations as to the role of each community and what is necessary for each community to achieve success.
 Differences in community lifestyles, spending priorities, and perceptions of the impact on each other can prevent participants from looking at the long term.
 Often there is a history of either agreement or disagreement that can transcend the issues at hand.
-It is important to take a regional and long term perspective when looking at intermunicipal relations.
+Recent amendments to the purpose of a municipality and the duty of councillors has emphasized the importance of intermunicipal cooperation.
+The purpose of a municipality now includes “to work collaboratively with neighbouring municipalities to plan, deliver and fund intermunicipal services”.
+The duty of councillors has been expanded to include “to promote an integrated and strategic approach to intermunicipal land use planning and service delivery with neighboring municipalities”.

 At the general municipal plan stage debates can centre on fundamental questions of whether, when, how, and where the community should grow.
 This stage can also include debates around the development of major transportation corridors (especially as these might affect existing communities) and the municipality’s role in development.
 Public opinion on some matters as well as the views of developers can be very strong at this stage.
 Again, a long term perspective is important.